robertnurnberg/cdblib/Readme.md

 ## Usage

-By way of example, five small application scripts are provided.
+By way of example, six small application scripts are provided.

 * [`cdbwalk`](#cdbwalk) - walk through cdb towards the leafs, extending existing lines
 * [`pgn2cdb`](#pgn2cdb) - populate cdb with moves from games in a PGN
 * [`fens2cdb`](#fens2cdb) - request evaluations from cdb for FENs stored in a file
 * [`cdbpvpoll`](#cdbpvpoll) - monitor a position's PV on cdb over time
 * [`cdbbulkpv`](#cdbbulkpv) - bulk-request PVs from cdb for positions stored in a file
+* [`cdb2uci`](#cdb2uci) - a simple UCI engine wrapper to interact with cdb

 ## Installation